Acceptable Use Policy and other Information Services Policies

 This policy applies to all users including faculty, staff, students, and guest users of University of Missouri computer networks, equipment, or connecting resources.
 All information technology resources are the property of the University and users must abide by certain guidelines for acceptable use of these resources.

 - UM Acceptable Use Policy.

 - Learn more about IT resources for students.

-To request permission to serve alcoholic beverages at events that support the mission of the University, Departments should inquire at the Office of the Vice Chancellor for Student Affairs and Enrollment Management.
+To request permission to serve alcoholic beverages at events that support the mission of the University, Departments should inquire at the Office of the Dean of Students.
 Student Organizations should inquire at the Office of Student Involvement.

 Bulletin Board Policy

 The Office of Student Involvement reviews the requests of student organizations, university departments, individuals, and outside agencies for posting materials on campus bulletin boards.
 Stop by the Office of Student Involvement on the third floor of the Student Union for a complete set of regulations and a listing of approved bulletin boards for posting materials on campus, or call 816-235-1407.
 Materials that do not have the approval stamp from OSI or posted at unapproved locations will be taken down.
 When designing flyers and posters, please remember that UMKC is an institution of higher education that values life-long learning, diversity, inclusiveness, and respect.
 All flyers must include current contact information for the organization.

 In the event of severe weather or other events that may impact the health and safety of the campus community, the Chancellor may cancel classes or close the University.
 Information will be posted to the UMKC website, sent out via UMKC Alert! system, and sent to local media stations.